arnolddevos/Soapbox/README.md

 Next, create a project with the structure below.
 Download twitter bootstrap, reveal.js, highlight.js and/or
 other libraries as subdirectories of `lib`.
-(The default templates us the libraries mentioned.)
+(The default templates uses the libraries mentioned.)

 Now build your site: